The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 The elderly should receive money from their kids as a sign of gratefulness for everything they have done.
 This amount should range from RMB300-2,000.

-Don't forget about your colleagues!
-At this time of year, laoban (bosses) like to give out red envelopes to employees during the working days prior to the holiday These should range anywhere from RMB50-500.
+Don’t forget about your colleagues!
+At this time of year, laoban (bosses) like to give out red envelopes to employees during the working days before and after the holiday.
+These should range anywhere from RMB50-500.
 Sometimes workplaces will also hold contests for the chance to win different values of hongbao.
-In southern China, it is also common to find employers giving back-to-work packets to welcome their employees into spring with a fresh batch of work — if that can be considered as 'welcoming.'

 Finally, for special occasions like weddings, birthday parties and graduations, expect to give anywhere from RMB200-1,000, though that figure differs between cities and provinces.
 If you're unsure how much to give, consider gifting an even number and always avoid the number four (more on that below).
 For an elderly person’s birthday, RMB200-500 is considered an appropriate amount.